What is STEM?

 Will transportation be provided to iSTEM Geauga Early College High School?

 Parents will need to check with their district of residence regarding transportation options.
 The Ohio Revised Code 3327.01 states that school districts may provide transportation for students in grades 9-12.
-If your district of residence buses high school students to Auburn Career Center, then a bus route may already be in place.
+If your district of residence buses high school students, then a bus route may already be in place.

 Will iSTEM Geauga Early College High School follow the Ohio Department of Education Academic Learning Standards and graduation requirements?